Oval Face Masks, each mask is unique. Filter and nose wire sewn in.

 Cloth Face Masks are NOT surgical masks or N95 respirators.
 Do NOT use the cloth masks we sell for children under age 2, or anyone who has trouble breathing, is unconscious, incapacitated or otherwise unable to remove the mask without assistance.

 Our masks have three layers: one layer of Batik Cotton, one layer of Muslin and an inner layer of non-woven polyester filter material.
-They also have a nose wire.
-Good snug fit.
+They also have a sewn-in nose wire.
 Comfortable soft elastic ear bands.
-Medium Size fits teenagers and adults with narrower faces; Large Size fits adults.
+For a snug fit, measure from bridge of nose to underneath chin: Small = 4 inches, Medium = 5 inches, Large = 6 inches.

 Wear Your Cotton Mask Correctly: